“Never ask a barber if you need a haircut.”

 At The Financial Coach we are striving to build a fee-only practice where our clients know what they pay us and why they pay us.
 We are trying to reduce/remove the conflicts of interest that exist around the need to generate an income from what we love doing while at the same time being able to have tough and honest conversations and being able to resist the path of least resistance without the fear of losing a sale.
 We get paid (by our clients) regardless of product involved.

-Simply put, we offer 2 models: the first is an “as and when” model where we do work on an hourly/project basis.
+Simply put, we offer two models: the first is an “as and when” model where we do work on an hourly/project basis.
 This might involve one-off advice, a second opinion on a financial plan or help with retirement.
-Once the task is complete we get paid and there is no ongoing duty of care from our side – we re-act to requests for help from people as and when they ask for help and we will help if/when we have the capacity to help.
-All work is quoted for in advance so everyone knows the scope of work and what the cost will be – it’s transparent!
+Once the task is complete we get paid and there is no ongoing duty of care from our side.
+We react to requests for help from people as and when they ask for help, and we will help if/when we have the capacity to help.
+All work is quoted for in advance so everyone knows the scope of work and what the cost will be — it’s transparent!

 The second model is essentially an ongoing retainer model, where we proactively engage with our clients and their financial lives.
 While part of what we do might involve assisting clients with their investments, we don’t manage money, we manage our clients and their emotions around money.
 This includes providing them with:

 - Clarity about their finances,

 - Objectivity when it comes to their emotional responses,

 - Accountability around things like taxes, budgeting, investing and their wills,